Lung Cancer Risk Factors

 Your Lung Cancer Risk Tool

-- Cigarette smoking is the number one risk factor for lung cancer.
-People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer than people who do not smoke.
+- Cigarette smoking.
+The number one risk factor for lung cancer.
+Smoking cigarettes can make you 15 to 30 times more likely to be diagnosed with lung cancer or die.

 - Secondhand smoke.
-Smoke from other people’s cigarettes, pipes, or cigars also causes lung cancer.
-When a person breathes in secondhand smoke, it is like he or she is smoking.
+Smoke from other people’s cigarettes, pipes, or cigars.
+When a person breathes in secondhand smoke, it’s almost like they are smoking, too.

-- Radon is a naturally occurring gas that comes from rocks and dirt and can get trapped in houses and buildings.
-It cannot be seen, tasted, or smelled.
-An inexpensive kit is available at hardware stores to test your home for radon.
+- Radon.
+A naturally occurring gas that comes from rocks and dirt and can get trapped in houses and buildings.
+Radon cannot be seen, tasted, or smelled.
+Note: an inexpensive kit is available at hardware stores to test your home for radon.

 - Other substances.
 Examples of substances found at some workplaces that increase risk include asbestos, arsenic, diesel exhaust, and some forms of silica and chromium.